MicrosoftDocs/sdk-api/sdk-api-src/content/lmaccess/nf-lmaccess-netusermodalsset.md

 <a href="https://msdn.microsoft.com/f27e6cf5-f26a-4e6c-8d77-873bff6cc8e4">Network Management Function Buffers</a>.

-#### - parm_err [out]

-Pointer to a value that receives the index of the first member of the information structure that causes ERROR_INVALID_PARAMETER.
-If this parameter is <b>NULL</b>, the index is not returned on error.
-For more information, see the following Remarks section.

 #### - servername [in]

 Pointer to a constant string that specifies the DNS or NetBIOS name of the remote server on which the function is to execute.
 If this parameter is <b>NULL</b>, the local computer is used.